Knowledge & FAQ

 A natural pool can, but does not have to be covered.

-Covers make sense for heated natural pools or if large amounts of nutrient inputs are expected from surroundings, e.g. if there is a forest nearby.
-We recommend "floating" covers, meaning those not directly on the water's surface.
-This allows for sufficient gas exchange in the water and prevents the formation of plaque on the cover.
+Covers are useful for heated natural pools or if large amounts of water are expected from outside, e.g. near a forest.
+We recommend “floating” covers, i.e. those that do not float on the surface of the water.
+This allows sufficient gas exchange in the water and prevents the formation of deposits on the cover.

-Why do visible plaques or algae form sometimes?
+Why do visible deposits or algae sometimes form?

-As water is a living system, excessive nutrient inputs can lead to the short-term formation of green or brown layers on the surface.
-In rare cases, a particularly large nutrient surplus can lead to the temporary growth of filamentous algae.
-With Hydrobalance, turbidity only occurs when substances that inhibit biological processes are introduced.
+As water is a living system, excessive nutrient inputs can lead to the short-term formation of green or brown deposits on the surfaces.
+In rare cases, a particularly large excess of nutrients can lead to the temporary formation of filamentous algae.
+With Hydrobalance, turbidity only occurs due to the introduction of biologically inhibiting substances.

-In such cases, please contact Hydrobalance or your Hydrobalance partner company, as we can offer targeted solutions for any imbalances.
+In such cases, please contact Hydrobalance or your Hydrobalance partner company, as we can offer targeted solutions for all imbalances.

 Do I have to drain the water?

-No. Draining or changing the water is not necessary for many years.
+No. It is not necessary to drain or change the water for many years.

 In which cases does water need to be topped up?

-Besides, during the annual biofilm harvest, around 10 cm of water is lost, which then needs to be topped up.
+Even with the annual biofilm harvest, around 10 cm of water is lost, which then needs to be replenished.

 What are the advantages of a (Hydrobalance) natural pool?